OPCFoundation/UA-.NETStandard/README.md

 * Open the MessageProcessing\Configuration.cs file to configure the app to use your Azure resources (Storage account and IoTHub).
 ```
         // {StorageAccountName} is the name of the storage account and could be found
-        // under Settings->Access keys->Storage account name of your storage account on the Azure portal.
+        // under Settings->Access keys->Storage account name of your storage account on the Azure portal, eg. *myopcstore*.
         // {AccessKey} is the access key of the storage account and could be found
         // under Settings->Access keys->key1 of your storage account on the Azure portal.
         public static string StorageConnectionString = "DefaultEndpointsProtocol=https;AccountName={StorageAccountName};AccountKey={AccessKey}";